giellalt/lang-sms/merging_dir/00_readme.txt

 3. split Jack's data into open and closed based on the overlap check ==> DONE

+4. unified data: put together data set in different formats for the ease of merging work
+   ==> DONE

+5. merging: semi-manually
+  ==> TODO

 ID legend for the current sms data: